 To ensure successful drying, it’s essential to have the right equipment and setup.
 Consider using two 506PPD dehumidifiers, V flow fans with a total capacity of 15,500 CFM, and a 3-ton condenser per 10,000 chamber capacity.
 This equipment will help maintain the proper humidity and airflow in the drying space, ensuring an efficient drying process.

-To determine when your crop has finished drying, it’s important to consider both water activity measurements and physical assessments.
+To determine when your crop is done drying, it’s important to consider both water activity measurements and physical assessments.
 A water activity meter is a valuable tool for monitoring the chemically bound water in stems and flowers.

 Climate Considerations: Adapting to Arid Conditions